What is ISPS Code?

 Declaration of Security (DoS)

-The Master or SSO and the Port Facility Security Officer completes the Declaration of Security.
+The Master or SSO and the Port Facility Security Officer complete the Declaration of Security.

 The Code requires port facilities to set up security measures against all forms of threats.
 Terrorism or bombing are not the only dangers present.